kevando/kevando.github.io/_posts/2012-12-20-installing-redmine-heroku.md

 ---
 layout: post
-title:  Installing Redmine
+title:  Installing Redmine on Heroku
 date: 2012-12-20
 categories: blog
-summary: Introducing augment.cool
 tags:
+  - heroku
-  - AR
+  - redmine
-  - tumblr
+  - how to
 ---
 After deciding to use [Redmine](http://www.redmine.org/) for my project management, I needed a place to host it.
 Since I needed it to reside on my domain, many of the free options were not possible.
 I also spent three days with two various shared hosting solutions that had almost no support.
 Shared linux hosting works great for my php applications.
 Ruby on Rails, not so much.